ishaanshah/GSoC-Proposal/Proposal.md

 We can classify the graphs and statistics to be shown in two different categories:

 ## User Statistics
-These graphs tell the user about his/her listening history and habits.<br>
+These graphs tell the user about their listening history and habits.<br>
 - **Listening Activity:** The number of listens submitted to ListenBrainz in the last week/month/year
 - **Top Artist:** The top artists that the user has listened to
 - **Top Releases:** The top releases that the user has listened to